mqttjs/MQTT.js/README.md

 Emitted when a re-authentication started with [`reauthenticate()`](#reauthenticate) completes successfully (MQTT 5.0 only).
+Success here is the broker's assertion: `handleAuth()` only runs for `0x18` challenges, so a mutual-authentication method cannot verify the final `0x00` through this event.

 - `packet` the final `AUTH` packet received from the broker, as defined in [mqtt-packet](https://github.com/mcollina/mqtt-packet)